A topic from the subject of Crystallization in Chemistry.

 Thermodynamics of Nucleation

-The thermodynamics of nucleation is governed by the Gibbs free energy change, which is the difference in free energy between the new phase and the pre-existing phase.
-For nucleation to occur, the Gibbs free energy change must be negative.
+The thermodynamics of nucleation are governed by the Gibbs free energy change (ΔG), which is the difference in free energy between the new phase (solid crystal) and the pre-existing phase (liquid or gas).
+This change has two components: a volume term that favors the formation of the new, lower-energy phase, and a surface term that opposes it due to the energy required to create a new interface.
+For nucleation to occur spontaneously, the overall Gibbs free energy change must be negative (ΔG < 0).

 Kinetics of Nucleation